Things to Do in Tangier – A Local Guide’s Perspective

 Café Hafa & the Atlantic Coast – Tea With a Legendary View

 No visit to Tangier is complete without stopping at Café Hafa.
-I’ve brought many travelers here over the years, and every time, the reaction is the same: silence first… then smiles.
+I’ve brought many travelers here over the years, and every time, the reaction is the same: silence first, then smiles.
 This place is not about fancy coffee or luxury.
-It’s about the view, the breeze, and the feeling of Tangier.
+It is about the view, the breeze, and the feeling of Tangier.

-Café Hafa has been here since the 1920s, sitting above the Atlantic, looking out toward the Strait of Gibraltar.
-Writers, artists, musicians, and locals have all passed through but what never changes is the simple ritual: mint tea and the ocean in front of you.
+Café Hafa has been here since the 1920s, sitting above the Atlantic and looking out toward the Strait of Gibraltar.
+Writers, artists, musicians, and locals have all passed through, but what never changes is the simple ritual: mint tea and the ocean in front of you.

 The café is built in terraces going down the cliff.
 You choose a seat, order mint tea, and just sit.
 No rush.
 No noise.
 Just waves and wind.